YoushaExT/practice/algo1/java/StacksAndQueues/README.md

-This is a netBeans java project for implementing Stacks and Queues.
+This is a netBeans java maven project for implementing Stacks and Queues.

 These are implemented using linked lists, fixed arrays and resizing arrays.